pixelgrb/esphome-emporia-vue-utility/docs/faq.md

 ### 4. I'm getting intermittent drop outs.
 What do I check?

 - First: **swap the USB power supply**.
-We have seen a number of the Emporia supply USB power supplies fail, which started out like this and the device failing.
+We have seen a number of the Emporia USB power supplies fail, which started out like this.
 - You may need to move the device closer to your power meter.
 - You may need to contact your utililty and ask them to reprovision the device.